SmartGuard: Leveraging Large Language Models for Network Attack Detection through Audit Log Analysis and Summarization: Evaluation

 To evaluate the accuracy of SmartGuard in behavior detection, we use two fine-tuned large language models, Facebook OPT-1.3b, and Open LLaMa2-3b, to predict sessions with similar malicious behavior in the DARPA dataset.
 For this purpose, we selected the aforementioned 9 behaviors as candidates for behavior abstraction.
 For each behavior, Table \ref{tab:acc} details the evaluation results of SmartGuard in detecting behavior abstraction in sessions.
 Performance metrics are measured using precision, recall, and F1 score.
 Intuitively, they provide measures of true positive rate, false positive rate, and overall accuracy, respectively.
 We define true positives as sessions where malicious behavior is correctly predicted and false positives as sessions where normal behavior is incorrectly predicted.

-Table \ref{tab:acc} provides a summary of the experimental results.
-SmartGuard shows promising results in behavioral abstraction detection (with an average F1 score of 95.9\%, and it comprehensively surpasses the baseline\cite{satvat2021extractor}).
-Even for complex behaviors, SmartGuard achieved an F1 score of 91.6\%.
-This is because by utilizing the contextual information of audit events, SmartGuard can accurately infer the semantics of behavior instances.
-For example, even if the attacker changes the name of \texttt{calllog.db}, and repeatedly calls the \texttt{getReadableDatabase} and \texttt{removeDeletedContacts} functions, SmartGuard infers that they share similar semantics with malicious operations on \texttt{calllog.db} through these contextual relationships.
-Therefore, SmartGuard improves the similarity of malicious behaviors, even though at first glance they appear to be accessing different files.
+Table \ref{tab:acc} summarizes the experimental results.
+SmartGuard achieves strong performance in behavioral abstraction detection, with an average F1 score of 95.9\% and consistently outperforms the baseline \cite{satvat2021extractor}.
+It attains an F1 of 91.6\% even on complex behaviors by leveraging contextual event semantics to accurately infer behavioral intent.
+For instance, even when an attacker renames system files and uses different functions, SmartGuard correctly associates them with malicious operations based on contextual similarity.

-Another interesting observation is that in most cases (14/18 in Table \ref{tab:acc}), the precision rate is higher than or equal to the recall rate.
-The relatively low recall rate indicates that even after noise removal, the semantics of behavior instances may still be affected by noise events.
-In other words, high precision indicates that the impact of such noise is limited.
-Two exceptions occur in Metasploit and Webshell.
-This is mainly because the former created multiple variations of APKs with Metasploit built into them during use, while the latter has more link and scan operations compared to other attack scenarios.
-This results in more noise events in their behaviors, affecting behavior recognition.
-However, overall, SmartGuard still achieves a low false positive rate in behavior abstraction detection.